smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 "He's executed three architects before us," Daedalus said with forced casualness.
 "Minos values results over lives."

 He reached for his wine cup as the first light of dawn crept through the eastern window, lifting it with desperate hands in what seemed like ritual.
-The wine was sour, but he drank deeply anyway, as if the bitterness helped him remember something he'd rather forget.
+The wine was sour, but he drank deeply anyway.

 "I once built temples in Athens," he said quietly, staring into the cup.
 "Places where people came to find hope, to celebrate beauty."
 His voice carried the weight of loss, his head shook subconsciously.
 "Now I calculate the most efficient ways for hope to die."
 He took his final gulp, but the wine couldn't wash away what he'd just admitted.